mnieber/dodo-commands/doc/configuration.rst

 Configuration files
 ===================

-In the most common case, a new configuration file is created automatically when the project is first created (e.g. :code:`~/projects/FooBar/dodo_commands/res/config.yaml`).
+A new configuration file is created automatically when the project is first created (e.g. :code:`~/projects/FooBar/dodo_commands/res/config.yaml`).
 The configuration file uses the yaml format, with a few extra rules:

 1. environment variables in values are expanded automatically